smart-data-models/dataModel.Environment/FloodMonitoring/doc/spec_DE.md

       x-ngsi:
         type: Property
     floodLevelStatus:
       description: Flood level status indication given by the flood sensing device.
-The status is marked Danger if the current level is higher than the danger level threshold value.
+The status is marked Danger if the current level is higher than the danger level threshold value
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     id:
-      anyOf: &floodmonitoring_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: